 - Marine iguanas nest on Santa Cruz Island

-- Very few penguins are sighted at Bartolome Island (most have followed the cool waters back to the west or near upwelling areas)
+- Penguin sightings are rare on Bartolome Island as most have followed the cool waters to the west

 - Nesting season of the Galapagos dove reaches its peak